-We detected 1,788 customers using Adobe Commerce Cloud and 31 customers with estimated renewals in the next 3 months.
+We detected 2,049 companies using Adobe Commerce Cloud and 46 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (23%) and the most common company size is 51-200 employees (29%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

-Source: Analysis of 100 job postings that mention Adobe Commerce Cloud
+Source: Analysis of job postings that mention Adobe Commerce Cloud (using the Bloomberry Jobs API)

 Job titles that mention Adobe Commerce Cloud